 Have you heard?
 Next year is our 6th annual Women and Water Coming Together Symposium.
-To give you a taste of that event, we’ve gathered traditional Native American teachers and elders together to speak about the Spirit of the Water this Saturday, November 6th.
+To give you a taste of that event, we’ve gathered traditional Native American teachers and elders together to speak about the Spirit of the Water – May 14th 2022.
 The livestream is free and lasts all day.
 Come and be refreshed and encouraged!
 Hope to see you there!!

 My name is Nio Gishic Goo Ikwe aka Maryellen Baker.
 I am Lynx Clan, and was born and raised on the Lac Courte Oreilles (LCO) reservation.
 As the founder of Abiinooji Aki Cultural Healing Center, I wanted to share the story of how Abiinooji Aki came to be and also share our current projects.

 In 1979, I sobered up after many years of drinking and using drugs.
 I was asked to work as the Lac Courte Oreilles (LCO) Alcohol and Drug Abuse (AODA) counselor/ therapist.
 During those days, there were no traditional Native American mental health services available in Indian Country.
 After 5 years, I received my AODA State Certification.
 I continued working for the LCO Tribe until 1992.